OisinWrites/Byte/README.md

     3.
     Issue: Bookings toggle the table model boolean of availability to a constant false.
 However, we only want this toggled for the time and day of a booking.
+    Resolve: Create a new model to better handle identifying available times.

+    4.
+    Issue: Form only accepts party sizes that match the table size.
+We want a party of three to be assigned to a table of 4, but a party of 2 assigned to a table of 2 before a 4.
+    Resolve: View now searches for tables with availability that have an occupancy greater or equal to the party size, and searches for the smallest possible table first.

     env.py content